-CBO - Community-based organizations are non-profit organizations working for the local community.
+CBO - Community-based organizations are non profit organizations working for the local community.

-SHG - Self-help groups a village financial group usually composed of few local women making contributions to a common fund which meet their urgent needs by mutual help.
-Such groups may have an association with NABARD (National Bank for Agriculture and Rural Development).
+SHG - Self help groups a village financial group usually composed of few local women making contributions to a common fund which meet their urgent needs by mutual help.
+Such groups may have an association with NABARD (National Bank for Agriculture and Rural Development which is very popular in Andhra Pradesh).